Wisdom of the Crowd: Production

 On February 9, 2017, it was announced that CBS had given the receive-a-pilot order for Wisdom of the Crowd based on the Israeli format.
 The episode was written and authored by Ted Humphrey, who was expected to be an executive producer, alongside Avi Nir, Alon Shtruzman, Peter Traugott, Rachel Kaplan, Dror Mishani, Shira Hadad, and Adam Davidson.
 Production companies involved with the pilot include Algorithm Entertainment, Keshet International, Universal Television, and CBS Television Studios.
 On May 12, 2017, CBS officially ordered the pilot to series.
-A few days later, it was announced that the series would premiere by October 1, 2017, and air on Sundays at 8:00 P.M.
+A few days later, it was announced that the series would premiere by October 1, 2017, and air on Sundays at 8:00 p.m.

 On November 27, 2017, CBS opted not to order more than 13 episodes of the series and cancelled the show following the weak ratings.

 Casting

 On February 27, 2017, it was reported that Jeremy Piven would play the lead role of Jeffrey Tanner.
 In March 2017, they have been cast were reported to be: Richard T. Jones, Blake Lee, Natalia Tena and Jake Matthews as well as Monica Potter.

 On November 23, 2017, lead actor Piven was involved in allegations of sexual harassment.
-A day later, CBS stated that all 13 commissioned episodes had already been filmed, as shooting already wrapped up in December 2017.
+A day later, CBS stated that all 13 commissioned episodes had already been filmed, as shooting had wrapped up in December 2017.